HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Introduction

-\item \textbf{Novel Graph Type \& New Challenges.} Spatial multigraphs simultaneously capture connection topology with edge multiplicity preserved and geometry of multiedges \& nodes in the embedding space.
-This first large-scale collection introduces new challenges for developing geometry-aware graph learning algorithms capable of handling edge multiplicity.

-\item \textbf{New Domain, Physics-grounded, Universal Relevance.} Spectral graphs are firmly grounded in theories of non-Hermitian quantum physics, introducing an abundant database from an entirely new domain.
+\begin{enumerate}[left=0em, itemsep=0em] \item \textbf{Open-source, High-performance, End-to-End Automated Pipeline.} We release Poly2Graph that can map arbitrary 1D Hamiltonians to spectral graphs, providing the first automated tool to study spectral graphs with high speed and efficiency.
+Poly2Graph not only enables us to produce HSG-12M, but also empowers researchers to generate custom spectral graph datasets, vastly expanding the possibilities for future study. \item \textbf{Large Scale \& Exceptional Class Diversity.} 11.6 million static and 5.1 million dynamic spatial multigraphs spanning 1401 classes, distilled from 177 TB of spectral potential data.
+HSG-12M is the first large-scale multigraph dataset for graph-level tasks (\Figref{fig:datasets}\&\ref{fig:datasets2}) with class diversity exceeding all simple graph datasets. \item \textbf{Novel Graph Type \& New Challenges.} Spatial multigraphs simultaneously capture connection topology with edge multiplicity preserved and geometry of multiedges \& nodes in the embedding space.
+This first large-scale collection introduces new challenges for developing geometry-aware graph learning algorithms. \item \textbf{New Domain, Physics-grounded, Universal Relevance.} Spectral graphs are firmly grounded in theories of non-Hermitian quantum physics, introducing an abundant database \textit{from} and \textit{for} an entirely new domain.
 Physically, spectral graph encapsulates information about quantum state dynamics and topology, Hamiltonian symmetry class, response strength, quantum sensing capability, and more.
-Thus our database paves the way for accelerating discovery of exotic phases, enabling rational design of materials with desired quantum properties. \linewithindent Additionally, we identify \textit{Hamiltonian spectral graph} as a new class of topological object deserving attention in its own right---in \secref{sec:discussion} we show that vectors, matrices, and polynomials, be they real or complex, admit spectral graphs as their topological fingerprint, bridging graph and ubiquitous algebra objects.
+Thus our database paves the way for accelerating discovery of exotic phases, enabling rational design of materials with desired quantum properties. \linewithindent Additionally, we identify \textit{Hamiltonian spectral graph} as a new class of topological object deserving attention in its own right---in \secref{sec:discussion} we show that vectors, matrices, and polynomials, be they real or complex, admit spectral graphs as their topological fingerprint, bridging graph and ubiquitous algebra objects. \end{enumerate}

-\item \textbf{Open-source, High-performance Generator.} We release Poly2Graph that can map arbitrary 1D Hamiltonians to spectral graphs, providing the first automated tool to study spectral graphs with high speed and efficiency\footnote{ It achieves $10^{6}\!\times$ speedup and $20$-$40\!\times$ memory efficiency to compute spectral potential data---the computation bottleneck---compared to the best available code, which is acquired from Ref. \cite{taiZoologyNonHermitianSpectra2023}.
-The comparison only applies to the computation bottleneck, as Ref. \cite{taiZoologyNonHermitianSpectra2023} does not automate the graph extraction.}.
-Poly2Graph not only enables us to produce HSG-12M, but also empowers researchers to generate custom spectral graph datasets, vastly expanding the possibilities for future study. \end{enumerate}